purarue/exobrain/src/content/notes/privacy/explaining-data-brokers.md

 I don't want to make them feel bad for being a human and using social media, because in my age demo/community, using social media is the normal thing to do.
 There are trade-offs everywhere, but since these platforms are often free, people are not aware of the trade-offs, past some "big company bad", "you are the product" platitude.

+I've thought about making a zine or something to recommend tools, or creating a zine to give people when they're using tech that is not secure, but I feel that moves into the 'toxic security culture' area, where I'm somehow suggesting that we can't do anything as a group until we're perfect on our security.
+I feel a better way (and what I've been doing) is to lead by example -- whenever we have to collaborate on something or share files I use a cryptpad/proton drive instead of google, and that just makes people aware of these as options.

 When one of my friends asks me "well, why use this technology over this one" or "what are the risks with using VPNs/logging into websites/which browser should I be using?", I don't feel good giving them a one word answer because the technologies and recommendations that people have change all the time.
 There's sort of two audiences for this, I suppose:

 - People who are interested in knowing why I tell them to follow 'x security practice' or 'use this application'